konsat/aws_deploy_docker/README.md

-app_to_deploy - directory with Dockerfile and http server that need to be deployed app_to_deploy/requirements.txt - list of required modules for HTTP server (empty file) app_to_deploy/Dockerfile - Dockerfile to build docker image from HTTP servers app_to_deploy/src - directory with source code of HTTP server
+app_to_deploy - directory with Dockerfile and http server that need to be deployed app_to_deploy/requirements.txt - list of required modules for HTTP server (empty file) app_to_deploy/Dockerfile - Dockerfile to build docker image from HTTP servers app_to_deploy/src - directory with source code of HTTP server.
+This directory is now empty.
+The script will clone Simple HTTP server source code to this directory

 ### Prerequisites